AdysTech/Influxer/README.md

      -TimeFormat <format>                                    Time format used in input files                                                                          Default:MM/dd/yyyy HH:mm:ss.fff
      -Precision <precision>                                  Supported:Hours<1>,Minutes<2>,Seconds<3>,MilliSeconds<4>,MicroSeconds<5>,NanoSeconds<6>                  Default:Seconds
      -filter <filter>                                        Filter input data file, Supported:Measurement (import preexisting measurements), Field (import preexisting fields), Columns (import specified columns)

-In case of Perfmon logs, the measurements are created at a CounterObject level, and each counters in those objects become fields.
-The Host name is added as tag.

-In case of generic CSV, first column should have a timestamp, and each column will be loaded as a field in the measurement (similar to tables in SQL world) passed as table name.

   [1]: https://github.com/influxdb/influxdb
   [2]: https://github.com/grafana/grafana